TRADITIONAL | MINGLING FORMAT

 Here is a chart that describes all of the differences between the instant download and party packs: click here.

 The traditional format of murder mystery parties has a face-to-face venue where players mingle about and share information.
 Players can be directed to perform tasks, such as finding something in the party room, or telling a specific player a bit of gossip, or asking them a question.
 The traditional format relies upon players being able to gossip, share secrets, discuss clues in private or semi-private conversations.

 The optimal group size for an in-person game begins at eight players.
 Because you're expected to mingle, you'd have four conversations going on simultaneously.
-We offer games starting at a minimum of five players, and it works, but the virtual format is likely to be the optimal format for a small-group game of six or less.
-The in-person parties can have up to 75 suspects - nevertheless, with the large group games, it was developed to have that many suspects, and they are quickly weeded out in the investigation, so it doesn't get too chaotic.
-However, you can increase your guest list by adding expansion packs of suspect players and using the expandable teams to cover even more players, up to 250 or more.
+Due to a previous demand (prior to having the virtual format), we offer games starting at a minimum of five players, and it works, but the virtual format is the optimal format for a small-group game of six or less.
+The in-person parties should have a maximum of 50 suspect players, and you can expand to 250 or more.
+We do have two games with 75 suspect players (Harrison House and Stratford Castle), but those two were developed for large groups and aren't recommended for less than 30 or so players, being optimal at 50+.
+These two large group games quickly weed out suspects in the investigation, so it doesn't get too chaotic.

 The virtually-formatted games are simple.
 You download a character packet for each player (PDF file) and send each player their character's packet prior to the game.
 Nothing needs to be printed unless you want to print.
 However, it's optimal to have a second device during the game if you choose not to print the packet, as you'll be toggling between the packet and the video chat screen.
 It's do-able but much easier to have a second device.
 Most will use a PC/laptop for the video chat with a phone or iPad for the packet.
 Again, printing the packet is convenient but not needed.
 The host will share various materials with the group, such as game videos that push the story along, &/or maybe a separate challenge that the host will share on the screen.